CastixGitHub/decadence/README.txt

 I'm new user, doesn't start...
 Press "config" go to "ALSA Driver" play with "Duplex" clickin your soundcard everywhere
   # TODO: eww, let different soundcards have different configs? is this related?

+When Do I need soft mode?
+  There are 2 kinds of xruns in jack, you select soft mode to filter out when jack is late on alsa Thus when you are developing an RT-audio program and don't care about actually dropped audio frames

+A2J Bridge doesn't start properly alsa_out sometimes dies right after startup, I did not intercept it's log yet, but seems it's not the only client and it's not a "consistent" "reproducible" behaviour...
+  Pressing the start button multiple times seems to work somehow

 Do you really need to manage my asoundrc?
   Unfortunately yes... (tried not to: aplay looks at conf file but doesn't list the pcm)
     (maybe if we split that into many files...)